adamtorres/importing-tutorial/readme.md

     print("RUNNING!")
 ```

-Having just those two lines will have python print "RUNNING!" when running the command show earlier.
+Having just those two lines will have Python print "RUNNING!" when running the command show earlier.
 The reason for the `if` block is so someone importing this file will not get the "RUNNING!" output.
 In a more fleshed out example, the block would prevent a server from starting up when all that was wanted was an import.

 A good place to start when you want to extend the functionality of something is the source code for that something.
 To do so, we will use the "go to declaration" feature that is in most IDEs.
 To do so, add the import line at the top of the file.